Bathypterois grallator: Movement

-Habitat and Distribution
+Habitat and distribution

 Bathypterois grallator has been found on the continental slope and abyssal plain in the Atlantic, Pacific, and Indian oceans from 40°N to 40°S, as well as near coastlines in Africa, North America, Central America, and Madagascar.
 It is a wide-ranging eurybathic and eurythermal fish found from 878 to 4720 m in depth and in water temperatures ranging from 2.7 to 13.5 degrees Celsius.
 B. grallator does not appear to have a preferred habitat, remaining consistently widespread through most oceans in the mid-latitudes and sharing habitats with other tripod fish, such as Bathypterois longifilis which it has been observed standing in close proximity to.

 B. grallator has been listed as least concern by the IUCN as of May 2013 with no specific major threats to the species.
 However, the tripod fish's habitat is known to be affected by human activity, such as deep-sea mining, drilling, and plastic waste.
 Because B. grallator's population is so isolated, it is difficult to determine the extent to which it is at risk from these factors.

+Recent observations from deep-sea ROV surveys suggest that B. grallator may exhibit a more dynamic ecological role than previously described.
+While it is generally considered a passive sit-and-wait predator, individuals have been observed subtly repositioning in response to gentle bottom currents, potentially improving prey capture efficiency.
+This behavior may reduce competition with other tripodfish occupying similar depth ranges.
+Additionally, sediment disturbance caused by fin-supported resting postures has been hypothesized to attract small benthic invertebrates, which may incidentally increase feeding opportunities.
+It has also been proposed that the species’ elongated fin rays could function in mechanosensory detection of current direction, allowing fine-scale adjustments in body orientation while stationary.